dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 }
 ```

-## Restore using `dgraph restore`
+## Offline restore using `dgraph restore`

 {{% notice "note" %}}
-`dgraph restore` is being deprecated, please use GraphQL api for Restoring from Backup.
+`dgraph restore` is being deprecated, please use GraphQL API for Restoring from Backup.
 {{% /notice %}}

 The restore utility is a standalone tool today.
 A new flag `--encryption_key_file` is added to the restore utility so it can decrypt the backup.
 This file must contain the same key that was used for encryption during backup.